Mochi (Hindu): Mochi of Punjab

 The Mochi in rural Punjab in Pakistan is still dependent on the local landlord, who acts as patron.
 Often, the Mochi does not own his property, but rents from the landlord.
 The Mochi is thus entirely dependent on the locally dominant caste, and are paid from each cash crop at the end of the harvesting season according to a system called seypi.
-Presently, many Mochis are no longer involved in their traditional occupation of shoemaking.
-Many are now landless agricultural labourers.
-Overall, the condition of the Mochi community in Punjab has worsened.
-There has been a marked shift towards manufactured shoes, which has seen a severe decline in their traditional occupation.
-Many of their patrons from the locally dominant castes such as the Muslim Jats no longer pay the traditional seypi.
-Unlike in India, the Government of Pakistan has not provided any affirmative actions programmes.
-As such, the Mochi are one of the most vulnerable ethnic communities in Pakistan, and are often victims of societal discrimination.